kodeFant/driftercode.com/content/blog/elm-in-react-with-parcel/index.md

     Int
 ```

-We also need to tell the `main` and `init` function to take in flags from the React JavaScript side.
+We also need to tell the `main` and `init` function to take in flags from the JavaScript side.
 We do that by updating the type definitions.

 And we take the flags in init and set them as the initial state for the Elm app.